RezaGhasemzadeh/codecrafters-http-server-python/README.md

 # codecrafters-http-server-python
-This is my solution to codecrafter's challenge "Build your own http server with python"
+This is my solution to codecrafter's challenge 'Build your own http server with python'